jobannon/deployadactyl/README.md

 }
 ```

-`Authenticate` is for basic auth for deployments.
+`Authenticate` is for HTTP Basic Authentication for deployments.

-The extra config file values that you define in your config file will be accessible off of `Environments`.
+The extra config file values that you define in your config file will be accessible off of `Environments`, which you can see an example of in the [event handler file setup](#event-handler-file-setup)

 ### Event handling example